 The AKC Canine Health Foundation supports research that enhances our understanding of the basic behavioral and social processes that influence the well-being of dogs and their owners.
-Within the broad context of canine behavior, research can include studies with a primary focus on epidemiology, incidence and impact of behavioral dysfunction, clinical interventions or treatment studies for behavioral dysfunction, or development of new methods for identifying and assessing behavioral dysfunction.
+Within the broad context of canine behavior, research can include studies with a primary focus on epidemiology, incidence and impact of behavior as well as, clinical interventions or treatment studies, or development of new methods for identifying and assessing behavioral characteristics.

-The AKC Canine Health Foundation funds research in 18 different Research Program Areas.
+The AKC Canine Health Foundation funds research in 23 different Research Program Areas for the health of all dogs.
 These program areas enable the Foundation to create depth in our research portfolio and help us to be responsive to the health concerns of our constituents.

 Help Future Generations of Dogs